-Treatment for depression and bipolar disorder often include four elements: talk therapy, medication, peer support, and a personal wellness plan.
-Sometimes, though, these aren’t enough.
-Fortunately, there are several other biological treatments currently in use that have been shown to help reduce symptoms of depression or bipolar disorder.
+Treatment for depression or bipolar disorder often includes 4 basic elements: talk therapy, medication, peer support, and a personal wellness plan.
+But sometimes, these aren’t enough.
+Fortunately, there are several other biological treatments currently in use that have been shown to help reduce mood disorder symptoms.

 Electroconvulsive Therapy (ECT)

 In the 1930s, ECT was discovered when researchers learned that applying a small amount of electrical current to the brain caused small mild seizures that changed brain chemistry.
 Over the years, much has been done to make this form of treatment milder and easier for people to tolerate.
 During ECT, a machine is used to send small electrical currents to the brain.
 These currents cause a seizure that lasts about 30 seconds.
 Treatment is usually repeated two or three times a week over a period of a few weeks.
 ECT can be effective in treating severe depression.
 However, there can be side effects such as confusion and memory loss.
 The procedure must be performed in a hospital with general anesthesia.

 TMS works by using a special electromagnetic device that is placed on the scalp and sends short bursts of energy to the brain.
 These pulses of energy stimulate nerve cells in the part of the brain that’s associated with mood regulation.
 TMS therapy does not require surgery, hospitalization, or anesthesia.
 The side effects associated with TMS, such as a mild headache or lightheadedness, are relatively infrequent and usually go away soon after the treatment session.